ncatlab/nlab-content/pages/8/9/1/2/2198/content.md

 In addition to the well-known [[topological spaces]], many other structures can be used to found topological reasoning on sets, including [[uniform spaces]] and _proximity spaces_.
 Proximity spaces provide a level of structure in between topologies and uniformities; in fact a proximity is equivalent to an equivalence class of uniformities with the same [[totally bounded space|totally bounded]] reflection.

 Proximity spaces are often called _nearness spaces_, but this term has other meanings in the literature.
+(See for example [this article](http://ijmsa.yolasite.com/resources/43--newnew.pdf).)
 One can clarify with the term _set--set nearness space_.

 ## Definition